 Submit An Article

 Manuscript citations should conform to The Bluebook: A Uniform System of Citation (21st Ed.
 2020).
-Environmental Law prioritizes manuscripts that are well supported with footnote citations that contain few Bluebook errors.
+Environmental Law prioritizes reviewing manuscripts with complete and accurate footnote citations containing minimal Bluebook errors.

 Review Process and Expedited Review

 Environmental Law reviews manuscripts throughout the year on a rolling basis.
 The review process typically takes between one to three weeks.

 Authors who receive an offer of publication from a different journal may request an expedited review.
 To request an expedited review, please email firstname.lastname@example.org and include the date by which you would like a response from Environmental Law.
 Environmental Law requires a minimum of five days to conduct an Expedited Review.

 Environmental Law will send an offer of publication via email or scholastica as soon as the Board has reached a decision.
 Authors are typically required to respond to the Editor-in-Chief within two weeks of the offer of publication date.